rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 the lifetimes in this function signature.

-Let's do another example, this time with the `longest` function that had no lifetime parameters when we started working with in Listing 10-20:
+Let's do another example, this time with the `longest` function that had no lifetime parameters when we started working with it in Listing 10-20:

 ```rust,ignore
 fn longest(x: &str, y: &str) -> &str {